-Chemical technicians work in research, process improvement, product development, measurement documentation, environmental testing, and quality control.
-They help design, setup, and analyze experiments in research, product/process development and quality control.
-They select and order materials and equipment, operate sophisticated instruments, and perform physical and chemical analyses on raw materials and products.
-Chemical technicians do experiments to obtain reliable data and use computers to analyze data and communicate information.
-They often work with other professionals to solve problems.
-The Chemical Technology program is flexible.
-It emphasizes fundamentals and practical applications in order to train students for immediate employment and prepares them to continue to work towards an advanced degree.
-Students will have the opportunity to participate in a work internship that will allow them to gain on-the-job experience and skills that will enhance their ability to procure employment after graduation.
-Students in the Chemical Technology program may be required to complete a criminal background check, child abuse screening, and/or drug testing due to the requirements of their internship location.
-Acceptable results will be determined by the internship site.
+Chemical technical professionals play a vital role in research, process improvement, product development, environmental testing, measurement documentation, and quality control.
+They assist in designing, setting up, and analyzing experiments in research, product and process development, and quality control.
+Their responsibilities include selecting and ordering materials and equipment, operating sophisticated instruments, and performing physical and chemical analyses on raw materials and finished products.
+Chemical technical professionals conduct experiments to obtain reliable data, use computer programs to perform data analysis, and communicate scientific findings.
+Collaboration with other professionals to solve problems is a key aspect of their work.

+The Chemical Technology program is designed to be flexible, emphasizing both fundamental principles and practical applications.
+It prepares students for immediate employment while also equipping them with the skills needed to pursue an advanced degree.
+Students may have the opportunity to participate in a work internship and gain hands-on experience that enhances their employability after graduation.
+Due to internship site requirements, students may be required to complete a criminal background check, child abuse screening, and/or drug testing.
+The internship site will determine acceptable results.

+Graduates of the Chemical Technology program will be able to:

-- · Operate laboratory instruments, perform reliable scientific measurements; - Use chemical and technical language, design experiments, evaluate experimental design; - Prepare samples for experiments; - Write standard operating procedures (SOPs); - Document results of experiments; - Analyze scientific data; - Use quality control measures in scientific experiments; - · Perform common chemical calculations, and draw chemical structures using computer programs; - They will locate information in databases and evaluate scientific journal articles.
+- Operate laboratory instruments to perform reliable scientific measurements - Use chemical and technical language, design experiments, evaluate experimental design - Prepare samples for experiments - Write standard operating procedures (SOPs) - Document results of experiments - Analyze scientific data - Use quality control measures in scientific experiments - Perform common chemical calculations, and draw chemical structures using computer programs - Locate information in databases and evaluate scientific journal articles